 Plus, with Qantas and American Airlines, you can:

 You can use your points on oneworld® member airlines for a:

 - For travel on or from 1 July 2014, the number of Qantas Points and Status credits you earn when you fly with Qantas and Jetstar Airlines has changed.
 The number of Qantas Points and Status credits you earn will be more closely aligned with the fare you pay, where you fly and the airline you choose to create a fairer program and to better recognise the value of your fare.
 There are also changes to Status credits earn with other partners.
 Find out more.

-- On 30 October 2013, Qatar Airways joined oneworld® and the Qantas Frequent Flyer Program and from this date members will be able to earn and redeem Qantas Points on eligible flights and fares.
+- On 30 October 2013, Qatar Airways joined oneworld® and the Qantas Frequent Flyer Program and from this date members are able to earn and redeem Qantas Points on eligible flights and fares.
 So, now there's even more opportunity to earn and use Qantas Points.
 Find out more.